Remdeht/ia_detector/README.md

 ## Requirements
 A Google Earth Engine account is required to access the Google Earth Engine Python API.
 More information on how to sign up can be found *[here](https://earthengine.google.com/)*
+Additionaly, the monthdelta python package needs to be installed.
+This package can be installed via pip by running the following line:

+     pip install monthdelta

 ## Installation
 You can clone the repository by running the following line